rust-lang/rfcs/text/0000-extern-types-v2.md

 }
 ```
 This trait is automatically implemented for all types except extern types.

+All types that implement `MetaSized` can be placed as the last field in a struct because the compiler can emit code to determine the offset of the field purely from the pointer metadata.
+At the time of writing all `MetaSized` types are either statically aligned, or are trait objects and have their alignment in their vtable.
+This RFC does not propose changing codegen for computing the offset as it does not introduce any new `MetaSized` types.

 All locations in the standard library that use `?Sized` bounds need to be reviewed when migrating to the 2024 edition and replaced with either `?Sized` or `?Sized + MetaSized` as appropriate.
 Some examples:
 ```rust